a43992899/a43992899/README.md

 ### 🌟 Let's Build Together
 I'm always open to collaboration and new ideas.
 If you're excited about AI and music, join our [Discord](https://discord.gg/Z8ZHxS44uE) and create something amazing!

+Potential topics:
+- A better diffusion upsampler for YuE.
+- An evaluation metric for musicality.
+- A music arena for popular music generation systems.
+- Injecting more controls into YuE.

 ### ☕ Buy Me A Coffee
 https://buymeacoffee.com/ruibin